MooersLab/pymolsnips/README.md

 You might also consider <em>Geany</em>.
 It is very lightweight, very fast, and very easily configurable.
 It is a good editor if you care about agility.
-See the following for second opinions on the best Python editor [beginners](https://www.slant.co/topics/18408/~python-ides-or-editors-for-beginners) and for all [users](https://www.slant.co/topics/366/~best-python-ides-or-editors).
+See the following for second opinions on the best Python editor [for beginners](https://www.slant.co/topics/18408/~python-ides-or-editors-for-beginners) and [for all users](https://www.slant.co/topics/366/~best-python-ides-or-editors).
 Note that the <em>thonny</em> editor that was recommended for beginners is more of a training tool than a productive tool.
 It does not support code snippets, yet.